On noncommutative equivariant bundles: An exotic noncommutative equivariant bundle

-which is to be understood, as usual, as an abbreviation for We shall also sometimes assume the ordinary sumless Sweedler notation $\delta(a)=:a_{(-1)}\otimes a_{(0)}$ and $\Delta(h)=:h_{(1)}\otimes h_{(2)}$.
-The combined use of these notations requires some caution, especially in the case when $M=A$, because of potential ambiguities.
+which is to be understood, as usual, as an abbreviation for The combined use of these notations requires some caution, especially in the case when $M=A$, because of potential ambiguities.
 We shall make use of it only in a few situations, where will be convenient and sufficiently safe.